calcode/calcode.github.io/_posts/2014-01-15-google-adwords-study-guides.md

 - Download the [Google Adwords Fundementals study guide (PDF)](https://support.google.com/partners/answer/3045820?hl=en-GB)
 - Download the [Google Adwords Search Advanced study guide (PDF)](https://support.google.com/partners/answer/3045822?hl=en-GB)

 ##2.
-Google Adwords Help Centre </strong>
+Google Adwords Help Centre

-Provides help resources for terminology and a run through ranging from basic setup and basics to billing.
+The Google Adwords Help Centre help resources for terminology and a run through ranging from basic setup and basics to billing.
 A strong resource for referencing as opposed to studying for your exam directly.

 - Visit the [Google Adwords Help Centre](http://support.google.com/adwords/)

 ##3.
-Google Adwords Interface </strong>
+Google Adwords Interface

 The Adwords interface will give you the best exposure possible help for you to pass your exam.
 You will need a valid Google account alongside a name, address and credit card.
 Don't worry, you can remove your card once you are setup.